What are we talking about?

 Replacing light switch - from 10 mins

-Translate time to cost for your postcode by clicking on book online above
+Translate time to cost for your postcode by clicking on: Practical services and charges

 Lighting circuits will be off whilst work is carried out.
 Temporary lighting may be required in the winter.
 Metallic light fittings can only be installed if there is an earth present - this can be an issue in pre mid-1960s properties.
 Dimmers come in different wattage ratings and cannot be used on a wide range of low energy or LED lamps.
 LED lights can be dimmed but require LED dimmers and dimmable LED bulbs.
 Always over rate dimmers for halogen lamps.
 Down lights need to comply with building regulations in respect of fire risk - intumescent hoods/fittings may be needed and if fitted in bathrooms must be suitable for the relevant zone.